JaviCodx/microservices-react-node/README.md

 # microservices-react-node

-Simple test app to use a microservices event-bus approach
+Simple test app to use a microservices event-bus approach with kubernetes

  - Client is React App